 “The other one is a female sex toy – utilising PulsePlate™ technology and therefore the unique vibrations of PULSE but putting them into something designed for women.
 It’s much more competitive in that space because there are so many incredible sex toys for women on the market.
 But we’ve got the PulsePlate, and it will be powerful and look cool, so we’re excited to get it launched early next year.”

 There are lots more ideas in the making as well – Adam enthuses about new ideas for materials and ergonomic design as well as twists on old favourites such as the cock ring.
-There are always new opportunities, especially as sex tech is hitting the mainstream media, with more people talking about the future of sex toys and porn.
+There are always new opportunities, especially as sex tech is hitting the mainstream media, with more people talking about the future of sex toys.

 “I think the future is in teledildonics, definitely: sex toys which mean you can have sex with someone over a distance, and which can interact with your porn.
 It’s not about app-enabled toys as such – there are lots of sex toys which can be controlled remotely via an app.
 That’s cool, but it’s not really any different to having other sorts of remote control.